williamcottrell72/solidity_w_claude/README.md

 **Note on Test Directory Structure:**
 - **`foundry-tests/`**: Contains Solidity test files (`.t.sol`) for Foundry, which use `forge-std` library
-- **`test/`**: Contains JavaScript test files (`.test.js`) for Truffle and Hardhat
+- **`test/`**: Contains JavaScript test files (`.test.js`) for Hardhat, which use ethers.js and Chai
+- **`test-truffle/`**: Contains JavaScript test files (`.test.js`) for Truffle, which use Truffle's artifacts API
-- This separation ensures compatibility between Foundry and Truffle, as they use different testing frameworks and dependencies
+- This three-way separation ensures compatibility between all frameworks, as each uses different testing APIs and dependencies

 ## Important Configuration Notes